Papilio lowi: Description

+the blackish stripes between the veins weaker than in the memnon-forms, hindwing with large white, distally yellowish central area, which is intersected by the thin black veins: female-f. zephyria form, nov.) the hindwing almost entirely black, without white area: female -f. suffusus Lathy. — Palawan, Balabac and North Borneo.

+Biology

 Larvae feed on citrus plants.
 Adults nectar on various flowers.

 Adults of P. lowi, much like other Mormons, mimic the inedible red-bodied swallowtails.

+Taxonomy

+lowi has been considered a subspecies of Papilio memnon.

 It is named after British colonial administrator and naturalist Hugh Low.